Quadratic differentials, measured foliations and metric graphs on punctured surfaces: Introduction

-Let $\mathcal{F}(n,m)$ be the space of measured foliations on the punctured plane with two pole-singularities corresponding to poles of orders $n$ and $m$, equipped with a labelling of the foliated half-planes around the poles.
+\begin{thm} Let $n,m\geq 2$ such that $n,m$ are not both equal to $2$.
+Let $\mathcal{MF}_0(n,m)$ be the space of measured foliations on $\cp$ with a pole-singularity of order $n$ at $0$ and of order $m$ at $\infty$, with prescribed asymptotic data at the poles.
+Let